-One of the keys to financial well-being is to live below your means.
+One of the keys to financial well-being is to learn how to live below your means.
 While many realize this, there is a fear that you will end up feeling deprived and have to do without.
 But, that is not true.
 You can spend less than you make without feeling as if you are making sacrifices.

 Many Americans struggle to live from paycheck to paycheck.
 That means trying to spend less than you make quite a challenge.
 You need to develop a plan and find ways to live below your means.

-WHAT DOES IT MEAN TO LIVE BELOW YOUR MEANS?
+WHAT IS LIVING BELOW YOUR MEANS?

 Living beneath your means is when you spend less than you make.
 It’s that simple.
 Of course, the challenge lies in how to do this when you struggle to pay your bills.